signifly/gls-parcel-shop/README.md

-# GLS Parcel Shop API
+# GLS Parcel Shop

-The `signifly/gls-parcel-shop-api` package is a simple wrapper for the GLS Parcel Shop Webservice written in PHP with a service provider for Laravel.
+The `signifly/gls-parcel-shop` package is a simple wrapper for the GLS Parcel Shop Webservice written in PHP with a service provider for Laravel.

 ## Basic Usage